-As an Associate with the Human Resource consulting practice at KBRS (Knightsbridge Robertson Surrette), Catherine’s approach to leadership development is informed by her uniquely diverse leadership experience in public relations and human resource management across the private, public, and non-profit sectors.
+As a Senior Associate with the Human Resource consulting practice at KBRS (Knightsbridge Robertson Surrette), Catherine’s approach to leadership development is informed by her uniquely diverse leadership experience in public relations and human resource management across the private, public, and non-profit sectors.
 A well-respected leader, Catherine has a track record of achieving results by building teams, creating and communicating vision, forging strategic partnerships, and meeting critical challenges through transformational change.

 Catherine began her career with the IWK Children’s Hospital where she held progressive roles including Vice President, Allied Health / Public Relations, before accepting a secondment as Acting Chief of Protocol for the Province of Nova Scotia.
 She then served as Director, Corporate and Public Affairs for Maritime Life Assurance Company and was later appointed Vice President of Human Resources for the organization.
 Catherine was President and CEO, Halifax United Way for 10 years before accepting the role of Deputy Minister, Department of Business, Province of Nova Scotia.

 A graduate of Mount Saint Vincent University, Catherine is a certified facilitator of LHH Knightsbridge’s proprietary leadership workshops including the Leadership Essentials programs.

 Catherine is a committed contributor to important community initiatives.
 Currently, she is Vice-Chair, IWK Health Centre; Board Chair, 2b Theatre; Past Chair and Board Member, Immigrant Settlement Association of Nova Scotia (ISANS); and Founder of Shelter Nova Scotia’s Joan’s Table – an initiative to feed the formerly homeless.